QuadDepo/qmk_firmware/keyboards/equinox/readme.md

 1. Press `Ctrl+P` and type `task build` followed by `Enter`
 1. Select `Run Task` from the `Terminal` menu and the select `build`

-A drop down menu with allow you to select the role you wish to build and the keymap.
+A drop down menu with allow you to select the role you wish to build and followed by the keymap.

 Note: If you add a keymap folder, you will have to add the folder name to the `tasks.json` file for vscode.
 Add it to the `options` for the keymap input to the build task.

-## Flashing firmware
+## Updating firmware
 Equinox uses a USB mass storage bootloader to update firmware.
 The firware needs to be packaged using the UF2 format.
 The UF2 file is generated by the build if the `:uf2` tag is added to the build command.
 Note: A python script `qmk_firmware/util/ufconv.py` is used to convert the .hex file generated buy the build into a UF2 file.

 ### Enter bootloader